 Bachelor Degrees in the Social Sciences

-Students in a social sciences bachelor's program learn the historical, cultural, political and theoretical aspects of human behavior.
+Students in a social sciences bachelor's degree program learn the historical, cultural, political and theoretical aspects of human behavior.
 They study how humans have evolved and continue to do so and how various institutions form.
 Coursework is often designed so students gain skills in critical and creative thinking, problem solving, decision making, writing, analysis and research while acquiring different perspectives.
 Internships and practical experiences may be included.
 Many colleges and universities offer social sciences bachelor's programs, and degrees are typically offered as a Bachelor of Arts.

 Applicants to a 4-year postsecondary school typically need a high school diploma or its equivalent.
 The social sciences program may have additional requirements, such as completing a certain amount of college-level coursework before beginning the major's required classes.